Concept

 Create the Certificate

-Finally, request a certificate from Infisical ACME server by creating a cert-manager The above sample configuration file specifies a certificate to be issued with the dns name
+Finally, request a certificate from Infisical ACME server by creating a cert-manager The above sample configuration file specifies a certificate to be issued with the dns name You can check that the certificate was created successfully by running the following command:

 Certificate resource.